john-yuan/HttpClient.js/README.md

 ## Install

-If you are using npm, just install `i x-http-client` as a dependency.
+If you are using npm, just install `x-http-client` as a dependency.

 ```bash
 npm i x-http-client